Marilyn Manson: Columbine High School shooting

 Manson canceled the final four dates of the Rock Is Dead Tour out of respect for the victims while criticizing the media for their irresponsible coverage of the tragedy.
-He elaborated on this point in an op-ed written for Rolling Stone titled "Columbine: Whose Fault Is It?".
-In the article, Manson castigated America's gun culture and the political influence of the National Rifle Association, but was heavily critical of news media.
-He argued the media should be blamed for the next school shooting, as it was them who propagated the ensuing hysteria and "witch hunt", and said that instead of debating more relevant societal issues, the media instead facilitated the placing of blame on a scapegoat.
+He elaborated on this point in an op-ed written for Rolling Stone titled "Columbine: Whose Fault Is It?"
+In the article, Manson castigated gun culture in the United States and the political influence of the National Rifle Association, but was heavily critical of news media.
+He argued the media should be blamed for the next school shooting, as it was them who propagated the ensuing hysteria and "witch hunt," and said that instead of debating more relevant societal issues, the media instead facilitated the placing of blame on a scapegoat.

 On May 4, Brownback chaired a congressional hearing of the United States Senate Committee on Commerce, Science and Transportation on the distribution and marketing of supposedly violent content to children by the film, music, television and video-game industries.
 The committee heard testimony from Bennett, the Archbishop of Denver Charles J. Chaput, as well as professors and mental health professionals; they criticized Manson, his label mates Nine Inch Nails, and the 1999 film The Matrix for their alleged contribution to a cultural environment enabling violence such as the Columbine shootings.
 Recording Industry Association of America executive Hilary Rosen said she refused to participate in the hearing as it was "staged as political theater.
 They just wanted to find a way to shame the industry, and I'm not ashamed."
 The committee eventually requested the Federal Trade Commission and the United States Department of Justice investigate the entertainment industry's marketing practices to minors.
 The lyrical content of the band's 2000 album Holy Wood (In the Shadow of the Valley of Death) was largely inspired by the massacre, with Manson saying it was a rebuttal to the accusations leveled against him by mainstream media.
 He also discussed the massacre and its aftermath in Michael Moore's 2002 documentary Bowling for Columbine.